 It was time to level up my gratitude practice.

-To Amazon I went, ordering 365 thank you notes, arriving in packs of 36 and 48, and splashed with flowers and polka dots in a kaleidoscope of colors.
+I ordered 365 thank you notes online.
 With January 1 on the near horizon, the plan was set.
 I would write one thank you note every day for the next 365 days with an aim to upgrade my sense of gratitude by the end of 2018.

 Over the course of the past year, I’ve sent thank you notes to colleagues, family, and friends.
 I’ve penned my thanks to restaurant owners, service workers, mail deliverers, a cardiologist, and an airline pilot.

-I’ve written notes of deep appreciation to authors of books I’ve loved.
+I wrote notes of deep appreciation to authors of books I’ve loved.
 I’ve thanked people for gifts, invites to parties, and acts of kindness.
 I’ve expressed thanks for new business, for making introductions, and for wise advice.
-I’ve thanked my parents for their parenting, my friends for their friendship, and my work team for their hard work.

 A few months into this project, I shared the experience with a friend who, while delighted by the idea, was perplexed.
 “How do you know who to send a thank you note to each day?” he asked.
 “It’s simple,” I explained.
 “I just mentally scan through the day before and find one person I interacted with to send my thanks to.”